 6. Avoid numbered warnings

 “When I count to three, you had better stop it.”
+Sound familiar?

 A more effective approach is to give them a “heads up.”
-If you plan to leave the park, let your kids know you’ll be leaving in 10 minutes.
+If you plan to leave the park, let your them know you’ll be leaving in 10 minutes.
 They’ll transition smoothly when you don’t announce leaving all of a sudden.

 - How to Get Toddlers to Listen Without Yelling